SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    if your protocol is marked with the ``@objc`` attribute, as seen for the ``HasArea`` protocol above.
-   This attribute is used to indicate that the protocol should be exposed to Objective-C code, and is described in *Building Cocoa Apps With Swift*.
+   This attribute is used to indicate that the protocol should be exposed to Objective-C code, and is described in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.
    Even if you are not interoperating with Objective-C, you will still need to mark your protocols with the ``@objc`` attribute if you want to be able to check for protocol conformance.